Saudi women's rights activist Loujain al-Hathloul released from prison

 (CNN)Loujain al-Hathloul, one of Saudi Arabia's most prominent women's rights campaigners, has been released after more than 1,000 days in prison for what critics have described as politically-motivated charges.

 Hathloul, 31, was arrested in a May 2018 sweep that targeted well-known opponents of the kingdom's since-rescinded law barring women from driving.
+She told her family she had been tortured and sexually abused in prison -- allegations Riyadh repeatedly denied -- and her detention was condemned by the United Nations and global human rights groups.

 Last December, Riyadh's Specialized Criminal Court -- a terror tribunal -- sentenced Hathloul to five years and eight months in prison, including a two-year and 10-month suspension, according to a statement released by her family.
 With the time she had already served, the sentencing paved the way for Hathloul's release on Wednesday.